 Our clinic mirrors our academic programs in terms of excellence and strength and is a vital and critical component of our programs; this is the training ground for our student clinicians.
 We offer a wide range of speech-language pathology and audiology services to clients of every age and provide our students with an excellent foundation of clinical knowledge and skills.

 The Master’s Degree in Speech-language Pathology (MS in SLP) is a two-year degree program (six semesters with a summer start).
-This degree consists 39 hours of academic credit hours, 18 clinical credit hours, and a complete of the following degree options: comprehensive exams, Independent Study, or Master’s Thesis.
+This degree consists 40 hours of academic credit hours, 18 clinical credit hours, and the completion of one of the following degree options: comprehensive exams, an independent study, or master’s thesis.